rmcanany/HousekeeperExternalPrograms/Readme.md

 Housekeeper maintains a `reference` to the file being processed.
 If that reference is broken, an exception will occur.
 To avoid that, do not perform `Close()` or `SaveAs()` (`SaveCopyAs()` is OK) on the document.

 No assumptions are made about what the external program does.
 If you change a file and want to save it, that needs to be in the program.
 If you open another file, you need to close it.
-One exception is that Housekeeper has a global option to save the file after processing.
-It is set on the Configuration tab.

 ## Other repos and sources for macros